Photo Protein — Snap. Scan. Hit Your Goals. About • Photo Protein

 Can I delete a meal?

-Yes—if you’re signed in and it’s yours, open the meal and use the delete option.
-Reasonable residual copies may persist in backups for a limited time; de-identified aggregates already created may be retained.
+Yes—if you're signed in and it's yours, open the meal and use the delete option.

 Is there a daily limit?